At the heart of innovation

-Our new hospitals will create the opportunity for us to redevelop our old hospital estate as a world-class hub for research, innovation and technology in life sciences, and bring about direct and wider economic benefits of up to £11.2bn in net present value terms and 3,000 jobs.
+Our new hospital will create the opportunity for us to redevelop our old hospital estate as a world-class hub for research, innovation and technology in life sciences, and bring about direct and wider economic benefits of up to £13bn in net present value terms and around 4,000 jobs.

 The Future LGI Development Project aims to release the potential of this estate – around five hectares in total – to create a new Innovation Village in Leeds.
 This redevelopment opportunity offers exceptional opportunities for mixed use development as well as a chance to sympathetically redevelop some of the wonderful heritage buildings on the site and bring them back to life.